Hurricane Melissa leaves a trail of devastation after tearing through the Caribbean

 Around 25,000 tourists remained in Jamaica as the country emerged from the storm, Dana Morris Dixon, Minister of Education, Skills, Youth, and Information said in a statement.

+Steven Guadard, who lives in Petit-Goâve, told the Associated Press the storm killed his entire family.

+“I had four children at home: a 1-month-old baby, a 7-year-old, an 8-year-old and another who was about to turn 4,” he said.

-Cuban President Miguel Díaz-Canel said that Hurricane Melissa had wrought “significant” damage on the island.
+Cuban President Miguel Díaz-Canel said Hurricane Melissa had wrought “significant” damage on the island.

 “It has been a highly complex night, with significant damage reported,” Díaz-Canel wrote on X. “I urge our people to remain vigilant, to uphold discipline, and to continue taking all necessary precautions.”